stitchdata/docs/_integration-schemas/stripe/v1/plans.md

       - `per_unit` - Indicates that the fixed `amount` will be charged per unit (`quantity`) for plans with `usage_type: licensed`, or per unit of total usage for plans with `usage_type: metered`.
       - `tiered` - Indicates that unit pricing will be computed using a tiering strategy as defined using `tiers` and `tiers_mode`.

-  - name: "created"
-    type: "date-time"
-    description: "Time at which the plan was created.
-Measured in seconds since the Unix epoch."

   - name: "currency"
     type: "string"